 Primary Rate Secondary Rate

-2014 Valuation 19.9% n/a

 2017 Valuation 27.1% -7.5%

 2020 Valuation 26.7% -7.1%

+2023 Valuation

 Note: this is the whole Fund (or average) employer contribution rate.
 Recommended rates payable by individual employers are based on the following summary funding principles.